 How can blockchain be used in marketing?

-Blockchain has countless applications for marketers, including the potential to remove the middleman from transactions.
+Blockchain has countless applications for marketing, including the potential to remove the middleman from transactions.

-Google offers a useful service but cutting them out means lower costs and a more transparent arrangement when buying ad space.
+Google offers a useful service but we all know that cutting out the middleman means lower costs.

 Provide transparency and build trust

-This can be done by recording the supply chain in the blockchain, allowing users to see exactly where your products are really coming from.
-This was recently successfully attempted by Walmart to show the origins of their food products.
+As the whole supply chain is recorded, users can access it and see where their products are really coming from.
+Walmart recently used this method to show the origins of their food products, to great success.